FrontierDevelopmentLab/CUMULO/README.md

 run `sudo chown -R USERNAME:USERNAME /home/USERNAME/` replacing USERNAME with your user.
 Run the install again -  you should have a clean run.

+## Unsupervised Pipeline

+The first functional pipeline extracts unlabelled data from modis swaths, running on the `pipeline` GCP instance.

+The `unsupervised_pipeline.py` code wraps around the `create_modis` script, `utils` interpolation methods and the `extract_payload` script to pull numpy arrays from hdfs, interpolate for artefact `NaN`s and sample tiles from the corrected array, for the ResNet to ingest down-stream.
+This code only processes one hdf at a time.

+The `run_pipeline.bash` file drives the script, piping MOD02 files and parallelising the code  using `xargs`.
+Tests show effective parallelisation, with 100% cpu utilisation across a 24 core instance.